- Published: 02 August 2009

 Business Acumen Defined

-Perth formally defines business acumen as "the behavioral propensity to create capital".
+Perth Leadership Institute formally defines business acumen as "the behavioral propensity to create capital".
+This definition is based on psychometric research into business acumen by Dr. E. Ted Prince.
 Our informal definition is "the ability to create positive financial outcomes".
+It is also defined colloquially as “a nose for profit."

 Defining Business Acumen in Quantitative Terms

-Perth has developed assessments which assess and measure the business acumen of individuals and teams.
+Perth Leadership Institute has developed assessments which assess and measure the business acumen of individuals and teams.
+These assessments are based on the Perth Leadership Outcome Model, developed by Dr. E. Ted Prince.
+The underlying model is based on a behavioral finance paradigm.
 We have operationalized this definition by defining business acumen as being the difference between the innovativeness of an individual and the resources used in achieving that particular level of innovation.

 We can adopt this approach because innovativeness is reflected in the gross margin impact of that person and their resource use is reflected in their expense impact.
 The difference between gross margin and expenses is operating profit.
 This reflects the level of business acumen of this individual.
 Therefore we can define business acumen in both behavioral and quantitative terms, as reflected in the income statement of an individual or a company.